collapsed-stacks/startups/questions/3542/does-mailing-in-an-83b-form-to-the-irs-require-me-to-do-anything-special-with-my.md

 - posted by: [Mark Edward Oblad](https://stackexchange.com/users/1671374/mark-edward-oblad) on 2015-03-02
 - score: 0

-<p>Agree with littleadv.
-In addition, the company must be provided with a copy of the 83b election.  </p>
+Agree with littleadv.
+In addition, the company must be provided with a copy of the 83b election.

-<p>Most 83b elections are filed in connection with a company formation or the exercise of options.
+Most 83b elections are filed in connection with a company formation or the exercise of options.
 In these cases, the shares are usually acquired for a price.
 For founder stock, the founders usually actually buy them for cash, or contribute technology in exchange for the shares, with the value of the technology being equal to the value of the shares.
-For options, the exercise price is paid.</p>
+For options, the exercise price is paid.